araobp/ultrasonic-communication/README.md

 So one chirp contains 1 bit info.

+Later on, I consider shifting chirp timing back and forth to express 1 bit as well: one chirp contains 2 bit info in total.

 #### Sync experiment on June 24, 2018

 I made the sync code.
 It seemed to work.